James4Ever0/open_source_songs/README.md

 music industries are for "talented" people.

-i have been occasionally creating some pieces of music.
+i have been occasionally creating some pieces of music. those music could be improved if get documented here and discussed further with ai.

 most of the time i just dream about the music, with clear melodies and tones ringing in my head.